The National Museum of Singapore welcomes National Day 2022 with a nostalgic light-up and related exhibitions.

 OFF / ON: Everyday Technology that Changed our Lives, 1970s – 2000s

 I reached the National Museum at 5.30 pm.
-And so while waiting for the light-up to start, I went through all the temp galleries, on the lookout for National Day special exhibitions.
+And so while waiting for the light-up to start, I went through all the temp galleries of the museum, on the lookout for National Day special exhibitions.

-Unfortunately, there didn’t seem to be any, for the moment.
+Unfortunately, there doesn’t seem to be any for the moment.
 The ongoing temporary exhibitions are strongly related to Singaporean history and culture, but none are overtly for the country’s upcoming birthday.

 OFF / ON: Everyday Technology that Changed our Lives, 1970s – 2000s was enjoyable, though.
 A nostalgic look at how technology transformed the lives of Singaporeans since the 70s, there were quite a number of selfie-perfect spots as well as displays that’d make older Singaporeans go “I used to have that too leh!”

 Here’s what I noticed too … Some of the nostalgic items, like pagers, yours sincerely still have mine in me drawers.
 Can you believe that?
 I’ll take it as affirmation that whatever I hoard is in truth, a cherished part of local history.